Meet Our Staff

 Charlie Lewin-Smith

-Charlie Lewin-Smith (he/him/his) is joining CMEA after completing a Master of Arts in Higher Education – Diversity & Social Justice at the University of Michigan.
+Charlie Lewin-Smith (he/him/his) served as Program Coordinator for CMEA prior to being an Assistant Director.
+He joined CMEA after completing a Master of Arts in Higher Education – Diversity & Social Justice at the University of Michigan.
 He is a community oriented leader who emphasizes meeting people where they are, and using communal and cultural knowledge to find resolutions.
 While in Ann Arbor, he worked at the Center for Engineering Diversity and Outreach and the Office of Multi-Ethnic Student Affairs.
 In these positions he gained valuable experience in student and organization advising, event planning, feedback analysis, workshop curriculum building, and more.
 He attended Loyola University Maryland for his undergraduate degree in Public Relations and Information Systems.
 He was closely associated with the multicultural center at Loyola University Maryland and was a student activist and community organizer.
 He is originally from Rockville, MD and identifies as Asian American.

 Outside of his work, he loves cooking, rugby, and his pet fish.